Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Library based on Interfaces and Templates (FLIT)](https://github.com/lanl/flit): generic library providing a number of useful functionalities for computational geophysics and beyond, by Kai Gao.
 These functionalities include several single/multi-dimensional array manipulation functions/subroutines, flexible parameter reading from textual file or command line arguments, signal and image filtering and processing, integral transforms, interpolation, statistical functions, and so on.

-[fortran-table](https://github.com/tkdhss111/fortran-table): pure Functions for table manipulation, such as `select`, `filter`, `join`, `insert_or_replace`, `write_csv`, `read_csv`, and conversion of columns to a specified type, by Hisashi Takeda.
+[fortran-table](https://github.com/tkdhss111/fortran-table): pure functions for table manipulation, such as `select`, `filter`, `join`, `insert_or_replace`, `write_csv`, `read_csv`, and conversion of columns to a specified type, by Hisashi Takeda.
 It provides SQL-like table manipulation, with all data are stored as character variables.

 [enumul](https://github.com/degawa/enumul): incomplete typed enumerator emulator for Fortran, by Tomohiro Degawa